falconry/falcon/docs/index.rst

 "The source code for falcon is so good, I almost prefer it to documentation.
 It basically can't be wrong."

-"What other framework has integrated support for '786 TRY IT NOW' ?"
+"What other framework has integrated support for 786 TRY IT NOW ?"

 Features
 --------